 Espumillas!
-What on earth are they?
-When I first heard the name, I thought they were a type of insect!
-The actual word espumillas literally means "little sponge" in Spanish, and refers to what most people know to be "meringues."
+What are they?
+Have you heard the word?
+When I first heard the name, I thought they were actually a type of insect.
+The word espumillas means "little sponge" in Spanish, and refers to what most people know to be "meringues."
 Espumillas are either sold in packs or sold individually and stuffed with fruit or cream.
 Espumillas are a great way to use up leftover egg whites from a recipe that only called for yolks.
 I make a batch of these whenever I am making my milhojas cream because that recipe requires four egg yolks.

 My recipe for espumillas uses much less sugar than other recipes I have seen.
 You can add more sugar if you like your meringues sweeter but I feel that this recipe is one of those recipes that tastes *exactly* like it was store bought.
 I refrain from using vanilla extract to keep the colors of the meringues looking bright.
 I enjoy making pastel colors but you can adjust the number of drops of food dye to make any color you desire.